wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-org-settings/includes/configure-org-sharing.md

 1. On the Microsoft 365 admin center dashboard, go to **Admin > Exchange**.
 2. Go to **organization > sharing**, and then click **New +**.
 3. Type a friendly name for the organization relationship in **Relationship name**.
-5. Type the domain for the external Microsoft 365 or Exchange on-premises organization you want to let see your calendars in **Domains to share with**.
+4. Type the domain for the external Microsoft 365 or Exchange on-premises organization you want to let see your calendars in **Domains to share with**.
 If you need to enter more than one domain, use a comma to separate the domain names.
 For example, contoso.com, service.contoso.com.
-6. Select **Enable calendar free/busy information sharing** to turn on calendar sharing with the domains you listed.
+5. Select **Enable calendar free/busy information sharing** to turn on calendar sharing with the domains you listed.
 Set the sharing level for calendar free/busy information, and set which users can share calendar free/busy information.

-   To set the free/busy access level, select one of the following:
+     To set the free/busy access level, select one of the following options:
       - **Calendar free/busy information with time only**
       - **Calendar free/busy with time, subject, and location**

-   To set which users will share calendar free/busy information, select one of the following:
+     To set which users will share calendar free/busy information, select one of the following options:
       - **Everyone in your organization**
       - **A specified security group**

     Click **browse** to pick the security group from a list, then click **ok**.

 7. Click **save** to create the organization relationship.

 >[!NOTE]
 >Cross-tenant configurations don't support personal contacts for free/busy lookup.
 Contacts must be included in the global address list for free/busy lookup to work.